projectcalico/calico/about/about-ebpf.md

 ### What is eBPF?

 eBPF is a virtual machine embedded within the Linux kernel.
-It allows small programs to be loaded into the kernel, which are triggered when some event occurs, allowing the behaviour of the kernel to be (sometimes heavily) customised.
+It allows small programs to be loaded into the kernel, and attached to hooks, which are triggered when some event occurs.
+This allows the behaviour of the kernel to be (sometimes heavily) customised.
 While the eBPF virtual machine is the same for each type of hook, the capabilities of the hooks vary considerably.
 Since loading programs into the kernel could be dangerous; the kernel runs all programs through a very strict static verifier; the verifier sandboxes the program, ensuring it can only access allowed parts of memory and ensuring that it must terminate quickly.

 ### Why is it called eBPF?